dannyasmaro/Project3/README.md

 - **Publisher Node:** to publish six sensors’ reading
-- **Subscriber Node:** to drive left and right wheels of the Roomba depending on the sensor reading.
+- **Subscriber Node:** to drive left and right wheels of the Roomba.

 ## Required Resources